Estimation of control area in badminton doubles with pose information from top and back view drone videos: Estimations of control area

 The model architecture consists of a two-stream network.
 The first stream is based on the top view and captures information about the location and velocity of players, while the second stream is based on the back view and captures information about the pose of players.
 The outputs of the two streams are then combined to serve as the input of a 3-layer U-Net model, which predicts the control probability map.

-A 3-layer U-Net network was constructed to estimate the full probability map of the control area, as shown in Figure \ref{fig:Maps}.
-U-Net \cite{ronneberger2015u} is a convolutional network architecture designed for fast and accurate image segmentation.
+A 3-layer U-Net network was constructed to estimate the full probability map of the control area, considering that the input image size is 112 $\times$ 56.
+Here, the term `3-layer' refers to the fact that both the downsampling layer (Max pooling) and the upsampling layer (Up-convolution) in the network consist of three layers each, as shown in Figure \ref{fig:Maps}.
+U-Net \cite{ronneberger2015u} is a convolutional network architecture specifically designed for fast and accurate image segmentation.
+We expect that this network can be effectively utilized in our work to segment and identify areas that are controllable or not.
 The network takes as input: (1) a Gaussian mixture probability map centered on the location of 2 players (same team) who receive the shuttlecock, (2) the X-velocity and Y-velocity of 2 players (same team) who receive the shuttlecock, and (3) the poses of 2 players (same team) who receive the shuttlecock.
 The location where the player hits the shuttlecock or where the shuttlecock lands (drop) is used as the target location to obtain the control area probability map.